 The University of Michigan real estate development program is committed to a different way, a progressive approach to developing real estate and the built environment in the U.S. and world-wide.

-The University of Michigan program recognizes the demand for drivable suburban development, the predominate approach to development over the past half century.
-However, the focus of the UM program is on creating places that offer alternatives to this type of development and that reduce the environmental impact, enhance choices for people of all incomes, and have many uses within walking distance of one another – walkable urbanism.
+The focus of the UM program is on creating places that offer alternatives to auto-oriented development and that reduce environmental impact, enhance choices for people of all incomes, and have many uses within walking distance of one another.
 The Michigan real estate development program teaches students about building sustainable places that minimize the ecological footprint of the built environment.
 We explore how to build a sense of place that also encourages housing for all income levels while creating long-term wealth to motivate investors to care about the quality of the built environment.
 Ultimately, the program encourages building places that we can feel proud of our role in creating.